 There is an unofficial PyPI CMake package:

 For platforms where CMake binaries aren’t easily available, use build_cmake.cmake.

 adds the long-awaited

 cmake -Bbuild --fresh option to clean the build directory first.

 CMake 3.23 further enhances –debug-find to allow debugging all find_* command, or specific find_package or find_* variables.
 Header files can be more cleanly installed/affiliated with targets, particularly relevant for packaging and installing with target_sources file sets.

 CMake 3.22 adds several CMake Environment Variables that are generally useful.
 CMAKE_BUILD_TYPE default for single configuration build systems.
-CMAKE_CONFIGURATION_TYPES defaults available configurations for multi-config build systems like Ninja Multi-Config–this is broken for initial CMake 3.22.0 release.
+CMAKE_CONFIGURATION_TYPES defaults available configurations for multi-config build systems like Ninja Multi-Config.
 CMAKE_INSTALL_MODE makes symlinks with copy fallback a good choice for installing programs from CMake.
 For CTest, the new ENVIRONMENT_MODIFICATION test property makes modifying environment variables for test(s) much easier.

 adds more preset features, including making “generator” optional–the default CMake behavior will be used to determine generator.

 cmake --install-prefix option can be used instead of

 <PROJECT-NAME>_IS_TOP_LEVEL identify if a project is at the top of the project hierarchy.